Paychex Flex time tracking for field crews

 If you run payroll in Paychex Flex, Friday usually means turning texts and paper timesheets into hours and typing them in by hand.
 Clox lets your crew clock in from their phones all week, calculates overtime for you, and exports a Paychex Flex import file from one page.
 This post shows exactly what is in that file and how to set it up once.

 Clox removes the re-keying.
-Your crew clocks in from their phones, the hours add up by person and job, and Clox writes a file that maps into the Paychex Flex Standard Payroll Import.
+Your crew clocks in from their phones, the hours are totaled by person and job, and Clox writes a file that maps into the Paychex Flex Standard Payroll Import.
 You review, export, and import.
-That is the whole loop.
+That's the whole loop.

 How the export works